A Dieudonn\'e theory for analytic p-divisible groups and applications to Shimura varieties: Dieudonné theory

 \subsection{Effective Banach--Colmez spaces and vector bundles}

-In thus subsection, we connect the effective Banach--Colmez spaces introduced in Subsection \ref{subsect: effective BC spaces} with vector bundles on the Fargues--Fontaine curve.
-We will exclusively work with perfectoid space over $\Q_p$.
-Therefore, we shift the notations a bit. \begin{notn} Given a perfectoid space $S$ over $\Q_p$, we denote by $X_{S}$ the Fargues--Fontaine curve relative to the tilt $S^{\flat}$, a characteristic $p$ perfectoid space.
+In this subsection, we connect the effective Banach--Colmez spaces introduced in Subsection \ref{subsect: effective BC spaces} with vector bundles on the Fargues--Fontaine curve.
+We will exclusively work with perfectoid spaces over $\Q_p$.
+Therefore, we shift the notations a bit. \begin{notn} Given a perfectoid space $S$ over $\Q_p$, we denote by $X_{S}$ the Fargues--Fontaine curve relative to the tilt $S^{\flat}$.
 Likewise, we let $\Yss_{S}$ denote the corresponding object associated with $S^{\flat}$. \end{notn}

 The main result of this section is the following.

 \begin{thm} Let $S$ be a perfectoid space over $\Q_p$ and let $\Gs \rightarrow S$ be an analytic $p$-divisible group. \begin{enumerate} \item There exists a functorial sheaf of $\Os_{X_S}$-modules $\Es(\Gs)$ on the Fargues--Fontaine curve $X_S$, coming with a modification